RhetTbull/osxphotos/README.md

                                   valid and equivalent sizes: '1048576'
                                   '1.048576MB', '1 MiB'.

+  --regex REGEX TEMPLATE          Search for photos where TEMPLATE matches
+                                  regular expression REGEX.
+For example, to find photos in an album that begins with 'Beach': ' --regex "^Beach" "{album}"'.
+You may specify
+                                  more than one regular expression match by repeating '--regex' with different arguments.

   --query-eval CRITERIA           Evaluate CRITERIA to filter photos.
 CRITERIA
                                   will be evaluated in context of the following python list comprehension: `photos = [photo